 When do you want to visit?

-As most countries advice against absolutely necessary trips to Egypt as of August 19th, booking a trip for next weeks is probably not a smart idea.
+As most countries, advise against absolutely necessary trips to Egypt as of August 19th, booking a trip for next weeks is probably not a smart idea.
 But booking a trip for April 2021, on the other hand, could be an option.
 So, keeping in line with what I already wrote above, I guess I wouldn’t plan anything for this year – especially has December and January are not the most ideal months to visit the country.

 Do you really need to book now?

 The next question you should ask yourself is if you really need to book now.
 Ever since the Egyptian Revolution 2011, tourist numbers dropped significantly.
 Hotels and flights are unlikely to sell out very fast.
-And while there may be some bargains and early-bird-discounts to be had now, I’m not sure how much you will really safe.
+And while there may be some bargains and early-bird-discounts to be had now, I’m not sure how much you will really save.

 I’m sure the travel industry will try to incentivize you to book a trip once the end of this pandemic is in sight as well.
 So, what I am saying is, the bargain has to be really big to make it worth the risk of not being able to travel/get a proper refund.

-In the worst case scenario, there will be a second hard global lockdown and this would probably kill (further) players in the travel sector.
+In the worst-case scenario, there will be a second hard global lockdown and this would probably kill (further) players in the travel sector.
 And bankrupt companies make it hard to get a refund eh?

 If you really want to book now, I would only do so with companies with a very low risk of failing.